 So what is the story behind those books?
 Are they real books?
 If so, what are they about, how could they play into the ending of The OA, and how it can be explained?
 Below is a rundown on all the books from under Prairie’s bed and the clues they potentially provide for The OA’s ending.

 The Oligarchs: Wealth and Power in the New Russia by David E. Hoffman

 This is the first book French picks out of the box.
 The Oligarchs: Wealth and Power in the New Russia is a real book.
-According to its official description on Amazon, the book heavily featured on The OA covers the following.
+This is the description of it, posted on Amazon.

 “In this saga of brilliant triumphs and magnificent failures, David E. Hoffman, the former Moscow bureau chief for the Washington Post, sheds light on the hidden lives of Russia’s most feared power brokers: the oligarchs.
 Focusing on six of these ruthless men— Alexander Smolensky, Yuri Luzhkov, Anatoly Chubais, Mikhail Khodorkovsky, Boris Berezovsky, and Vladimir Gusinsky—Hoffman shows how a rapacious, unruly capitalism was born out of the ashes of Soviet communism.”